DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/SETUP/FF SETUP/Shipping measurement unit mapping.md

 -	Specify the Freight forwarder's **Value**.
 Blank is allowed.

 ## Where used
-Shipping port mapping is assigned on the [Freight forwarder landed cost Trading partner's](../Trading%20partner.md) Options field called **Port**.
+Shipping measurement unit mapping is assigned on the [Freight forwarder landed cost Trading partner's](../Trading%20partner.md) Options field called **Measurement unit**.

 Used on the following EDI documents (field):
 - Voyage creator (ShipMeasurementUnitExternal)